What is Rheumatoid Arthritis

 - Possibly infection by a bacterium or virus.

-Other environmental factors known to increase the risk for developing rheumatoid arthritis include:
+Other environmental factors known to increase the risk of developing rheumatoid arthritis include:

 - Tobacco smoking